Kenmore Air: Destinations

 In January 2014, Kenmore Air announced a regular commercial service between Nanaimo Airport and Boeing Field in Seattle, with a free shuttle between Boeing Field and Sea-Tac.
 The service started March 3, 2014, but was discontinued on May 4, 2015, due to low passenger numbers.

 Kenmore Air Express provides daily, year-round service to the Washington communities of Eastsound and Friday Harbor.
 Service to Port Angeles was discontinued in November 2014.

 Fleet

 As of September 2021, the Kenmore Air fleet contains 26 aircraft.

-Special liveries

-Kenmore Air has four aircraft painted in special liveries: